jvrana/caldera/README.md

 # Caldera 🌋

-Pytorch extension for learning on graphical data.
+**Caldera** is a Pytorch extension for learning on graphical data.
+It was designed to learn underlying causal data generation process.

 ## Installation